fschrader1992/pyIris/README.md

 PyIris is a tool that helps creating visual experiments with psychopy.
 It is possible to calibrate a monitor in order to be able to set LSM-colors that can be adjusted to individual subjects.
+It is tested for python versions > 3.5.

 ## Contents